What’s in your account?

 If you’re all at sea when it comes to your current account balance, consider that there are things you can do to keep better track of your money.
 Why not make a commitment to check your balance at least once a week?
 That way you will have a clearer idea about what's available to spend on essentials like food and clothes - and what you can spend on things you enjoy.

-Or you could take a look at the thinkmoney Personal Account.
+Or you could take a look at the thinkmoney Managed Current Account.
 Our team of Money Managers are always on hand to help out and make sure all the bills you've told us about get paid.
 Find out more here.

 *Consumer Intelligence questioned a nationally representative sample of 2,149 adults aged 18 and over between 11th and 14th September 2013.
 Figures have been extrapolated to fit ONS 2013 population projections of 50,371,000 UK adults.